RonaldAllanRivera/aws_ecommerce/README.md

 - **Config/Secrets**: SSM Parameter Store for DB credentials, app keys, and other configuration.
 - **Infrastructure as Code**: CloudFormation templates under `infra/cloudformation/` (networking, EC2 + Docker, SQS, IAM roles and permissions).

-Deployment flow (current Phase 7 status: networking, compute, and the Docker stack running on a single EC2 instance, with SES + SQS wired manually for a single AWS account; a dedicated CloudFormation application stack for SQS/IAM/SES is still TODO):
+Deployment flow (current Phase 7 status: networking, compute, and the Docker stack running on a single EC2 instance, with SES + SQS wired manually for a single AWS account):

 1. Build and push Docker images (or build directly on EC2).
 2. Deploy/update CloudFormation stacks for networking and compute (see `infra/cloudformation/networking.yml` and `infra/cloudformation/compute.yml`).
-3. Deploy/update application stack (SQS, IAM, SES-related config) once implemented.
-In the current test deployment, the `order-events` queue, SES verified sender email, and EC2 IAM inline policies were created manually.
-4. Start Docker Compose on the EC2 instance and verify that the Vue SPA and Filament admin panels are reachable at `/catalog/admin` and `/checkout/admin` on the EC2 host via Nginx.
+3. On the EC2 host, create the `order-events` SQS queue, SES verified sender email and EC2 IAM inline policies (as described in `DEPLOYMENT.md`) and start Docker Compose, then verify that the Vue SPA and Filament admin panels are reachable at `/catalog/admin` and `/checkout/admin` on the EC2 host via Nginx.

 Details are described more thoroughly in `PLAN.md` and will be refined as implementation progresses.
 For SES/SQS configuration details for the Email service, see `DEPLOYMENT.md`.